KARAN-D05/8-Bit-Computer/README.md

 <sub>Waveform showing execution of the software-based 2×2 matrix multiplication program.
 The final values loaded into the A and B registers correspond to the computed output matrix stored at RAM locations <code>0x10</code>-<code>0x13</code>.</sub>
 </p>

-## 💡 Square Root
+## 📐 Square Root

 This program computes the integer square root of an unsigned 8-bit number.
 The current candidate `(i)` is stored in RAM address `0x00`.
 The accumulated square `(i²)` is stored in RAM address `0x02`, and a copy of the current candidate is preserved in RAM address `0x03` during multiplication.
 The input number N is stored in RAM address `0x04`.
-Multiplication overflow is detected using the Carry flag, allowing the program to correctly compute the integer square root for all unsigned 8-bit inputs (0x00–0xFF).

 `Sqrt.asm`
 ```asm